 - Intermediate-level Spanish proficiency required for courses in Spanish with other visiting international students

 - Advanced Spanish Proficiency is required to complete coursework with Argentine students

 - Official transcript

-- Entry requirement: valid passport with supporting documents (more information provided post-acceptance)
+- Entry requirement: valid passport and supporting documents

 Dates & Fees